bazelbuild/bazel/site/docs/migrate-maven.md

 *  To simplify troubleshooting errors in your setup of BUILD files, ensure that the project continues to build with Bazel as you add each build file.
 Run `bazel build //...` to ensure all of your targets still build.

-To complete the migration, more BUILD files would be added to refine the granlularity of the build.

 ### <a name="4-build"></a>4.
 Build using Bazel